 On a much smaller level, 40% of men on dating sites lie about their position and salary.
-If he says he’s a CEO of a well-known company, do some fact checking of your own.
+If he says he’s the CEO of a well-known company, do some fact-checking of your own.
 Go to that company’s website and find out the actual CEO’s name.
 (If the man’s profile picture matches the CEO’s picture on the website, that’s probably where they got the picture for their fake profile.)

 Definitely do not believe everything that you hear.